 Originally developed by NASA and a group of food safety specialists in the ‘60s, Hazard Analysis Critical Control Point (HACCP) is an internationally recognised food safety and risk assessment plan.
 The plan outlines seven key principles in food safety:

-Providers to the food industry can have their products endorsed as food safe under HACCP guidelines.
+Providers to the food industry can have their products endorsed as food safe under HACCP4 guidelines.

 The thickness of the meat strips, and the desired end result, will determine the choice of marinades and spices used to flavor the meat.
 Will your jerky be soft and moist or hard and dry?